-The Highlight Hemp biocomposite is made from industrial ‘Carmagnola’ hemp cultivated at 1300 meter above sea level.
+The Highlight Hemp bio-composite is made from industrial ‘carmagnola’ hemp cultivated at 1300 meters above sea level.
 The hemp is cultivated for the wellness and beauty sector to produce oil.
-Nothing gets wasted: all the leftovers resulting from oil production are used to create the biocomposite.
+Nothing gets wasted: all the leftovers resulting from oil production are used to create the bio-composite.

-The materials are manufactured through a high-pressure molding process and finished with natural beeswax, which creates a shiny surface and protects from moisture.
+The materials are manufactured through a high-pressure moulding process and finished with natural beeswax, which creates a shiny surface and protects from moisture.

 Information submitted by the maker and edited by the Future Materials Bank.

 Hemp production by-products, winery by-products 'pomace', tobacco harvest leftovers, bio-based glue